Home / News

 Here's a roundup of key developments across the OIC ecosystem during the month of October

-Editor's note: Agreements and collaborations have kept the GCC humming.
+Editor's note: Agreements and collaborations have kept the GCC region humming.
 The UAE concluded negotiations for a free-trade agreement with Malaysia, in an attempt to reduce tariffs, trade barriers and boost private sector cooperation.
-Saudi is exploring trade and investment opportunities with Egypt, and is looking to enhance its trade partnership with Oman.
+The GCC state is also exploring investment opportunities in Uzbekistan.

 Trade Developments